barbarer/py4e-int/_sources/network/beautifulSoup.rst

 .. note ::

-   When you specify a class you must use ``class_`` as the keyword.
-This is becuase class is already used to define a new class in Python.
+   When you specify a CSS class you must use ``class_`` as the keyword.
+This is becuase ``class`` is already a keyword that is used to define a new class in Python.

 .. parsonsprob:: bs_get_tag_text_with_class_pp
    :numbered: left
    :adaptive:
    :order: 10, 3, 4, 2, 7, 6, 0-1, 5, 8, 9

-   Put the following blocks in order to print the text for span which is a child of the h3 tag with a class of css-1pjbq1w.
+   Put the following blocks in order to print the text for span tag which is a child of a h3 tag with a class of css-1pjbq1w.
    -----
    import requests
    from bs4 import BeautifulSoup